aluxnimm/outlookcaldavsynchronizer/README.md

     	</settings>
     </system.net>

+This setting can also be enabled in the general options, starting with version 2.10.0.

 In the section `log4net` you can define the log level for the main log (also possible in general options now) and for the caldav data access,
     level value can be DEBUG or INFO, e.g. :